FarisZR/FarisZR.com/content/post/cloudflared-docker-setup/index.en.md

 ```
 docker run -v $PWD/cloudflared:/home/nonroot/.cloudflared cloudflare/cloudflared login
 ```
-Open the link in your browser and select which domain you would like to authorize it for.
-Then it would generate the origin cert.
+Open the link in your browser and select which domain you would like to use, and then it will generate the origin certificate.

 ## Create a new cloudflared tunnel